rogerprinceley/fullstack-nanodegree-vm/README.md

 #### Extra credit options attempted
 1. Prevent rematches between players
   * Uses a modified Depth-First Search algorithm using a recursive function.
+2. Support games where a draw (tied game) is possible.
+This will require changing the arguments to reportMatch.
+  * Additional argument `outcome` added to reportMatch
+  * 1 (default): denotes player1 wins, 0: denotes a draw, -1: denotes player2 wins
+  * If any other value is provided it assumes the default case i.e., player1 wins
-2. When two players have the same number of wins, rank them according to OMW (Opponent Match Wins), the total number of wins by players they have played against.
+3. When two players have the same number of wins, rank them according to OMW (Opponent Match Wins), the total number of wins by players they have played against.
   * Implementation does not use points as outlined in the [MTG tiebreaker guide.](https://www.wizards.com/dci/downloads/tiebreakers.pdf)

 #### References